Azynokel/empiris-benchmark-test/README.md

-# EMPIRIS: Benchmarking GitHub Action
+# EMPIRIS: Continuous Benchmarking GitHub Action

 Welcome to EMPIRIS, a comprehensive benchmarking Github action designed to evaluate the performance and efficiency of systems across an increasing range of qualities.
 EMPIRIS aims to equip developers, researchers, and organizations with the insights needed to optimize their solutions for better performance and scalability.